manvantarah/inUkadalu/doc/prometheus-grafana.md

 ### Note: If the o/p is not active examine the previous command and configuration files.
 Do not proceed further !

-6) enable the service to start on boot:
+f) enable the service to start on boot:

 	$ sudo systemctl enable prometheus

 		Prometheus is up and running

 ## Step[4]: Downloading Node Exporter.

-1) Download the current stable version of Node Exporter into home directory:
+a) Download the current stable version of Node Exporter into home directory:

 	$ cd ~
     $ curl -LO https://github.com/prometheus/node_exporter/releases/download/v0.15.1/node_exporter-0.15.1.linux-amd64.tar.gz

-2) Use the sha256sum command to generate a checksum of the downloaded file:
+b) Use the sha256sum command to generate a checksum of the downloaded file:

 	$ sha256sum node_exporter-0.15.1.linux-amd64.tar.gz